-Algorithm 3 includes 4 steps.
-In Step 1, LNs find their neighboring nodes with R_c and connect them.
-Step 1 shows that, every LN (u, v, w, ...) finds its required closest neighbors and connects them. r{nb} is a variable, which denotes the number of required neighboring nodes that a node should connect to.
-Suppose that $r{nb} = 3$ in a WSN system.
-This implies that an LN is restricted to connect more than 3 neighboring LNs.
-However, $r{nb} = 3$ can be more or less, depending on the structural environments where the network is being deployed.
+Algorithm 3 includes four steps.
+In step 1, LNs find their neighboring nodes with R_c and connect them.
+Step 1 shows that every LN (u, v, w, \ldots) finds its required closest neighbors and connects them. r{nb} is a variable that denotes the number of required neighboring nodes to which a node should connect.
+Suppose that $r{nb}=3$ in a WSN system.
+This implies that an LN is restricted to connect more than three neighboring LNs.
+However, $r{nb}=3$ can be more or less, depending on the structural environments where the network is being deployed.